 Margie Montross was hired as the Pageant Director to bring the 19 senior ladies together to put on a pageant at the University of Michigan Flint Theater.
-She started all the ladies in an opening number, "The Sizzlers," called the Senior Dance Troup Extraordinaire.
-The pageant was hosted by Ted Johnson, Flint’s are local radio personality.
+She started all the ladies in an opening number, “The Sizzlers”, called the Senior Dance Troupe Extraordinaire.
+The pageant was hosted by Ted Johnson, Flint’s local radio personality.

 The 19 ladies performed the talent portion of the program with singers, dancers, instrumentalists, an artist and reading.
 Following the talent, the contestants expressed their Philosophy of Life and walked the stage in their elegant gowns.
 The winner of the pageant was a tap dancer, Lucille Pearson from Troy, a retired school teacher that could pound the stage with her tap shoes.
 Lucille went on to the Ms. American Pageant that fall and was the First Runner-up.
-The Talent, Philosophy of Life and Evening Gown portion of the competition was worth 25 points each.
+The Interview, Talent, Philosophy of Life, and Evening Gown are each scored portions of the competition.
 The pageant was to depict the age of elegance, and that it did.

 The first big sponsor was Elias Brothers Restaurants with Bill Morgan leading the charge.